JibbSmart/JoyShockMapper/README.md

 W = R NONE
 ```

-Gyro-related tap bindings will apply for about half a second from releasing the tap, but other bindings will simulate a very quick button tap.
+Gyro-related tap bindings will apply for about half a second from releasing the tap, but other bindings will simulate a very quick button tap (40ms).

-#### 1.2 Keybind Modifiers
+#### 1.2 Binding Modifiers

 There are two kinds of modifiers that can be applied to key bindings: action modifiers and event modifiers.
 They are represented by symbols added before and after the key name repectively.